greenm01/ec4x/docs/ec4x_specs.md

 **Destroyed**: In a crippled combat state, hits equal to DS reduces a unit's state to destroyed.
 The unit is dead and unrecoverable.

-### 5\.1.5 Cloaking
+### 5\.1.4 Cloaking

 Cloaking offers an advantage to a Task Force in the initial round of space combat, both on the defensive and offensive.

-When defending a solar system, a cloaked fleet is considered to be in ambush.
+When defending a solar system, a cloaked Task Force is considered to be in ambush against invaders.

-When attacking a solar system, a cloaked fleet is considered to be a surprise.
+When attacking a solar system, a cloaked Task Force is considered to be a surprise to the defenders.

-Both may apply at the same time if opposing fleets are simultaneously cloaked.

 Roll for stealth in accordance with Section 2.4.3.
+Scouts present in opposing fleets provide a modifier to the roll.

 ## 5\.2 Task Force Assignment